Is Selena Gomez Really Ready To Return To The Spotlight?

 Selena Gomez announced that she checked into rehab on Aug.
 30 to manage “anxiety, panic attacks and depression.”
 It has also been reported that she was checked into a secret Tennessee treatment facility since she first made the announcement that she was taking a break from the spotlight and was canceling the remaining dates of her Revival World Tour as a result.

 The 24-year-old previously went to rehab in 2014, just one year after she was diagnosed with the chronic autoimmune disease known as lupus.
 During that time, Gomez stopped working on new music and had to stop in the middle of her Stars Dance World Tour.
-She shocked fans when she canceled the Australian leg of her Stars Dance concert, reports People.
+She shocked fans when she canceled the Australian leg of her Stars Dance tour, reported People.

 “It has become clear to me and those close to me that after many years putting my work first, I need to spend some time on myself in order to be the best person I can be,” she said in a statement to her fans.